request an appointment online.

 View Clinical TrialsOvarian Cancer Diagnosis

 At MD Anderson, our experts use the most advanced and accurate equipment available for ovarian cancer diagnosis and determine with pinpoint accuracy if and where it has spread.
 They have extensive experience with all types of ovarian cancer, including rare ovarian cancers.
 The chances for successful ovarian cancer treatment are much higher if the cancer is caught early and diagnosed accurately.
-If ovarian cancer is diagnosed in the early stages, the chances for successful treatment are high.

-Testing for Ovarian Cancer
+Testing for ovarian cancer

 If you have symptoms that may signal ovarian cancer, your doctor will examine you and ask you questions about your health and family medical history.
 One or more of the following tests for ovarian cancer may be used to find out if you have the disease and if it has spread.
 These tests also may be used to find out if treatment is working.

-Pelvic Exam
+Pelvic exam

 The doctor inserts one or two gloved fingers into the vagina and presses on the lower abdomen with the other hand.
 Usually the doctor puts a finger in the vagina and rectum at the same time to feel deeper in the pelvis.
 A pelvic exam helps find out if there is a mass on either side of the uterus.
 This may be a sign of ovarian cancer.

+The blood tests for ovarian cancers will depend on the exact type of ovarian cancer that is suspected or diagnosed.
+Among the common tests used for epithelial ovarian cancer is CA-125.
 This blood test measures the level in your body of CA-125, a protein that is made by ovarian cancer cells.
 CA-125 is known as a tumor marker because its levels usually are higher in women with ovarian cancer.
 Testing CA-125 levels is most reliable when it is used to find cancer that has come back after treatment.
 Doctors look at how the levels of CA-125 have changed over time.

 Measuring CA-125 levels also can be used: